 Are you monitoring your Elasticsearch environment to detect problems like unreliable nodes and out-of-memory errors?
 Know which metrics to monitor & where to start.

 To Start with the setup we need a GraphQL API from which we can load data.

 This code looks simple but is actually doing a lot under the hood :

 - Checking the cache of existence data to avoid extra data overloading.

 - Keeping track of loading status for query.

 - Reading data from cache and delivering it to components

 There is a Pull to refresh feature that enables you too pull down on the top of a list view to get fresh data.

 So, all together its only two lines of codes to connect Apollo and React Native FlatList to add pull to refresh :

-And with this code we get fully native refresh behaviour in our app.
+And with this code we get fully native refresh behavior in our app.
 The callback from FlatList wires up nicely to fetchMore method from Apollo Client Data Object .
-It reuses the same query but passes a new offset variable to fetch a page of data and then concatinate the items to the end.
+It reuses the same query but passes a new offset variable to fetch a page of data and then concatenate the items to the end.